DanArmor/Bit_set_C/README.md

 bitset_dev.h and bitset.c - main implimintation.
 That bitset_dev.h is used for compilation by devs.

-bitset.h - header for end users, without "heavy" doxygen comments.
+bitset.h - header for end users.

 ## Implemetation
 A Bit_set has 5 members: